joewandy/peak-grouping-alignment/README.md

     MW.py -i /path/to/input_dir -o /path/to/output_file -dmz 0.025 -drt 100

-To perform a full matching using the (slow) Hungarian maximum-weighted matching:
+To perform a full matching using the (slow) Hungarian maximum-weighted matching (not evaluated in the paper):

     MW.py -i /path/to/input_dir -o /path/to/output_file -dmz 0.025 -drt 100 -exact_match